Skip to content

 RBFE

-This document describes how to prepare systems and plan ligand networks for RBFE (relative binding free energy) workflows using Deep Origin tools.
+This document describes how to run a relative binding free energy (RBFE) workflow using Deep Origin tools.

 Prerequisites

-We assume a protein and two ligands you want to compare.
-In this tutorial we use the BRD4 example dataset.
+We assume you have a protein and two or more ligands you want to compare.
+In this tutorial we use a protein and ligands from the BRD4 example dataset.

 from deeporigin.drug_discovery import (